Mendelssohn-Denkmal

 Are there restrooms and cafes?

-While there may not be restrooms directly at the statue, nearby attractions and public spaces typically offer facilities.
-Cafes can also be found within walking distance.
+While there may not be restrooms directly at the statue, nearby attractions and cafes typically have facilities available.

 What should I wear?